 Disadvantages of Codeshare Flights

-- Frequent Flyer Programs: Miles and elite status benefits may not accrue fully, or at all, depending on the operating carrier’s loyalty program rules.
+- Mileage Issues: Frequent flyer miles may not accrue fully, depending on loyalty program rules.

 Baggage Allowance on Codeshare Flights